cs244-team/sidekick/README.md

 ## Sidekick

-In order to reproduce the results of our replication, upload the `src/`, `util/`, and `scripts/` directories to your nearest Google Cloud server and install all the necessary dependancies outlined above within the server.
+To reproduce the results of our replication, follow these steps:

+1. Upload the `src/`, `util/`, and `scripts/` directories to your nearest Google Cloud server.
+2. Install all the necessary dependencies outlined in the setup section on the server.
-Run `scripts/run_server.sh` to listen for incoming packets over the WebRTC protocol and aggregate packets into the de-jitter buffer.
+3. Run `scripts/run_server.sh` to listen for incoming packets over the WebRTC protocol and aggregate packets into the de-jitter buffer.

-Run `scripts/run_proxy` to run the sidekick proxy from the Raspberry Pi to send quACKs to the client.
+4. Run `scripts/run_proxy.sh` to run the sidekick proxy from the Raspberry Pi to send quACKs to the client.

-Run `scripts/run_client.sh` to send outgoing packets to the server from your local laptop.
+5. Run `scripts/run_client.sh` to send outgoing packets to the server from your local laptop.

-The results will be dumped into a csv file for further examination.
+The results will be dumped into a CSV file for further examination.